signumsoftware/framework/Signum.Windows/Facades/Navigator.md

 The main responsibilities of `Navigator` is showing entities in a modal window (`View`) or an independent window (`Navigate`) using the custom control registered using `EntitySettings<T>`.

-By default the entities are shown using a `NormalWindow`, that provides a common frame for any entity with a title bar, a button bar, validation summary and widgets panel, but the `NavigationManager` can be overriden to open any other kind of
+By default the entities are shown using a `NormalWindow`, that provides a common frame for any entity with a title bar, a button bar, validation summary and widgets panel, but the `NavigationManager` can be overriden to open any other kind of control or window.

 ## View

 `Navigator.View` method shows an entity to the user and returns the entity with potential changes.
-The behavior should block the thread in the meanwhile, and by default is implemented using `ShowDialog` to open a modal `NormalWindow`, but could be overridden to show always a different window.
+The behavior should block the thread in the meanwhile, and by default is implemented using `ShowDialog` to open a modal `NormalWindow`, but could be overridden to show a different window.

 This method is used by default in the view (->) and create (+) buttons in `EntityLine` or `EntityList`, and can also be used to define a multi-step process that opens many dialog windows.